HoangTuan110/ekam/README.md

 </p>

 ## Features
-- Written in Python, so platform-agnostic, lightweight, and run fast enough to be tolerable by many
+- Written in Python, so platform-agnostic, lightweight, and runs incredibly slow
+- Errors are as few and as obscure as possible, 'cause f-you, that's why
 - Equally obscure help messages
-- Errors are as few and as obscure as possible, 'cause f-you, that's why
-- Recipes can take command-line arguments, _just like `just`_.
+- Recipes can take command-line arguments though.

 ## Installation